yazid-hoblos/Automated-course-offerings-extraction/README.md

  This was fixed by applying minor changes to  selenium/webdriver/chromium/webdriver.py and selenium/webdriver/remote/webdriver.py (commenting the 2 lines causing the issue).
  The updated 2 files are found in this repository, so if run into this error you may navigate to your selenium package folder and substitue them by the ones in this repository, or the lines specified in the error could be fixed.

+# Submitted files

+ The file submission.py is the initial code all within 1 file.
+ Atomic commits were also submitted: run.py / read_arguments.py / interaction_mode.py / no_interaction_mode.py / navigate_url.py / output_csv.py
+ To execute the script you must have all of them whithin same directory, and execute python3 run.py <-i>(optional) <username> <password>